inorganik/debugout.js/README.md

 debugout.js
 ===========

-(debug output) generates a log file from your logs that can be searched, downloaded, POSTed, emailed, and more.
+(debug output) generates a text file from your logs that can be searched, timestamped, downloaded and more.
 [See some examples below](#outputting).

 Debugout's `log()` accepts any type of object including functions.
 Debugout is not a monkey patch, but a separate logging class altogether that you use instead of `console`.